Believe it or not:

 #1.
 Motion-activated recording: A report points out that almost half (46%) of the homeowners switch off their balcony security systems at the time of break-ins to save energy.

 With this motion-activated CCTV camera, you won’t need to worry about wasting electricity since it only wakes up to record videos exactly when any motion is detected.

 Moreover, you may power up this battery-powered security camera via a solar panel.
 Energy-saving and environmental-friendly.

-But that won't be a concern any longer: featured with starlight night vision, this surveillance camera is able to capture true colors and vivid details even in low light conditions.
+But that won’t be a concern any longer: featured with color night vision, this surveillance camera is able to capture true colors and vivid details even in low light conditions.

 Check out the video sample of this balcony surveillance camera below.

 #3.
 Self-monitoring: To secure your balcony from break-ins, you don’t have to seek help from professional monitoring services.
 You are able to watch live view on your smartphones or PCs via the free Reolink app or Client.